timrobinson/Parkinsonism-DRAFT/manuscript.md

 ## Peripheral Gateways to Pathogenesis

-Peripheral structures like the intestinal lining and olfactory epithelium—first proposed as sites of disease initiation in Braak’s staging framework—have emerged as potential gateways for the development of Parkinson’s Disease (PD) and Multiple System Atrophy (MSA), offering early access points through which environmental triggers may influence disease onset and progression.
+Peripheral structures like the intestinal lining and olfactory epithelium—first proposed as sites of disease initiation in Braak’s staging framework—have emerged as potential gateways for the development of PD and MSA, offering early access points through which environmental triggers may influence disease onset and progression.
 Of these, the intestinal lining has received the most sustained attention, particularly as a site where breaches in the epithelial barrier may allow microbial products or toxins to interact directly with neurons, glia, and immune cells.
 Misfolded α-synuclein originating in this environment may then propagate to the central nervous system via the vagus nerve.
 While Braak’s hypothesis initially emphasized anatomical spread, subsequent research has expanded its scope, implicating the gut microbiota and intestinal immune signaling in both initiating and sustaining the chronic inflammation that drives early protein misfolding.
 These findings have reframed the intestinal mucosa as a dynamic interface—one where microbial, immune, and neuronal signals converge to shape vulnerability or resilience.

 ### Microbiome and the Intestinal Lining

 In the context of dysbiosis, different microbial populations may drive distinct but convergent inflammatory pathways in Parkinsonism.
-In Parkinson’s Disease (PD), dysbiosis is typically characterized by an overrepresentation of gram-negative bacteria, whose outer membranes contain lipopolysaccharide (LPS)—a potent immune stimulator recognized by Toll-Like Receptor 4 (TLR4) on glial and immune cells.
-In contrast, Multiple System Atrophy (MSA) is more often associated with gram-positive dysbiosis, in which peptidoglycans (PGNs)—major components of the gram-positive cell wall—serve as the primary immunogenic signal.
+In PD, dysbiosis is typically characterized by an overrepresentation of gram-negative bacteria, whose outer membranes contain lipopolysaccharide (LPS)—a potent immune stimulator recognized by Toll-Like Receptor 4 (TLR4) on glial and immune cells.
+In contrast, MSA is more often associated with gram-positive dysbiosis, in which peptidoglycans (PGNs)—major components of the gram-positive cell wall—serve as the primary immunogenic signal.
 These peptidoglycans, particularly through fragments such as muramyl dipeptide (MDP), are detected by the intracellular pattern recognition receptor Nucleotide-binding Oligomerization Domain-containing protein 2 (NOD2), which is expressed on innate immune cells such as macrophages and dendritic cells.
 Notably, some gram-positive bacteria release extracellular vesicles (EVs) containing immunogenic peptidoglycan fragments such as MDP, suggesting that NOD2 activation may, in some cases, occur even in the absence of a leaky gut.
 Although LPS and PGNs activate distinct receptors (TLR4 vs. NOD2), both initiate downstream pro-inflammatory signaling cascades, converging mechanistically through chronic inflammation—a common hallmark of most neurodegenerative disease progression, including PD and MSA.

 This distinction underscores a fundamental difference in how dysbiosis may contribute to disease pathogenesis.
 While gram-negative bacterial products like LPS typically require a leaky gut to access host immune receptors at the cell surface, gram-positive bacteria may bypass this barrier by releasing extracellular vesicles (EVs).
 These EVs can be endocytosed by immune cells, delivering immunogenic peptidoglycan fragments such as muramyl dipeptide (MDP) directly into the cytosol, where they activate NOD2 and initiate inflammatory signaling.